cis5710/cis5710-homework/hw4-multicycle/hw4-multicycle.md

 ## Disallowed SystemVerilog Operators

-You cannot use the `/` or `%` operators in your code (except as part of compile-time code like `for` loops).
+You cannot use the `/` or `%` operators in your divider code (except as part of compile-time code like `for` loops), or additionally the `-` operator in your datapath (`-` is ok in the divider, however).
 Run `make codecheck` to see if any illegal operators are present; the autograder performs this same check.

 ## Testing and Debugging Notes